Persistence, patience and costly information acquisition: Abstract

 \section{Abstract}

 A forward-looking agent observes signals of a state that follows a Gaussian AR(1) process.
-He chooses the signals' precisions sequentially, balancing their marginal cost and informativeness.
-I characterize his optimal learning strategy, and analyze his steady-state posterior beliefs and welfare.
-Higher persistence can tighten or loosen these beliefs, but always lowers welfare due to endogenously higher information costs.
-In contrast, higher patience raises welfare because the agent receives more information from his past selves.
+He balances the cost of having imprecise beliefs with the cost of acquiring more precise signals.
+I characterize his optimal information acquisition policy, and analyze how his steady-state beliefs and costs depend on persistence (the AR(1) parameter) and patience (the agent's discount factor).
+Higher persistence has a non-monotone effect on belief precision and raises overall costs.
+Higher patience makes beliefs more precise and lowers overall costs.

 \baselineskip {\itshape Keywords}: AR(1) process, Bayesian learning, information acquisition, patience, persistence {\itshape JEL classification}: C61, D83